 - Quality control

 2. Project management tools and techniques you can use for data science projects

-Data science heavily relies on project management techniques, tools and methodologies to successfully achieve deliverables, optimise processes, and fast track business and team performance over time.
+Data science heavily relies on project management techniques, tools, and methodologies to successfully achieve deliverables, optimize processes, and fast-track business and team performance over time.

-- Agile / Scrum – as a project unfolds, the flexible and iterative Agile framework enables teams to prioritise and be responsive to the evolving and unpredictable nature of fast-paced data science projects.
-This results-based process involves the following steps: plan, build, test, evaluate, adapt and repeat until the desired / best / recently set outcome is reached.
+- Agile / Scrum – as a project unfolds, the flexible and iterative Agile framework enables teams to prioritize and be responsive to the evolving and unpredictable nature of fast-paced data science projects.
+This results-based process involves the following steps: plan, build, test, evaluate, adapt, and repeat until the desired / best / recently set outcome is reached.

 3. Project management and data science opportunities

 Every business collecting data wants to extract actionable insights by identifying hidden trends and patterns to stay competitive and improve products, processes, and the customer experience – this is why trained data professionals are in global demand.
-In response to this growing industry need to leverage data insight, many professionals are taking the initiative to upskill and strategically move into data focused roles that also value their domain knowledge.
+In response to this growing industry’s need to leverage data insight, many professionals are taking the initiative to upskill and strategically move into data-focused roles that also value their domain knowledge.

-Through the evolution of big data, project and stakeholder management skills have become essential for professionals looking to work in the fast-paced data industry.
-Additionally, a project manager that can also collect and collate data, make sense of structured and unstructured data sets, analyse and present relevant insights to stakeholders to optimise projects and outcomes, will stand out to hiring managers and employers.
+Through the evolution of big data, project, and stakeholder management skills have become essential for professionals looking to work in the fast-paced data industry.
+Additionally, a project manager that can also collect and collate data, make sense of structured and unstructured data sets, and analyze and present relevant insights to stakeholders to optimize projects and outcomes, will stand out to hiring managers and employers.

 The Institute of Data’s Data Science & AI curriculum incorporates project management and business consulting skills to ensure our data professionals are job-ready.
 If you’re looking to add to your skillset – click here to learn more about becoming certified in data science & AI by industry experts.